CUBigDataClass/Dwllr/docs/data-processing.md

 ## Data Format From Iterator
-This still needs to be defined.
+This will be an ordered list, with the ordering of the fields in the dataset preserved.